What is an Operating Expense Ratio in Commercial Real Estate?

 How Commercial Real Estate Developers and Investors Use Operating Expense Ratios

-In commercial real estate, operating expense ratios are most commonly used to compare similar properties in order to determine if a property is being effectively managed.
-For example, if an investor was looking to purchase a industrial property with a 55% OER, and most similar industrial properties in the area had a 40% OER, the investor could probably conclude that the property was not being managed effectively.
+In commercial real estate, operating expense ratios are most commonly used to compare similar properties to determine if a property is being effectively managed.
+For example, if an investor wants to purchase a industrial property with a 55% OER, and most similar industrial properties in the area have a 40% OER, the investor could probably conclude that the property is not being managed effectively.

-Overall, if a property's expenses are rising faster than its rent, than the OER will continue to rise, making the project increasingly unprofitable.
-If a property's operating expenses and rent rise at the same rate, the OER will stay the same, while if the property's rental income increases or stays the same, while operating expenses decrease, than the OER will decrease as well.
+Overall, if a property's expenses are rising faster than its rent, the OER will continue to rise, making the project increasingly unprofitable.
+If a property's operating expenses and rent rise at the same rate, the OER stays the same.
+However, if the property's rental income increases or stays the same, while operating expenses decrease, than the OER decreases as well.